-Maybe you are ready to pursue a move up the corporate ladder, take on a larger role, make more money, or you are considering a completely new career path.
+Maybe you are ready to pursue a move up the corporate ladder… you want to take on a larger role…you want to make more money… or you are considering a completely new career path.

-Regardless, all of the above scenarios mean you will need to dust off your career tools to position yourself as the best candidate.
+Regardless, all of the above scenarios mean you will need to employ job search skills and dust off your career tools to position yourself as the top candidate.

-Stellar career tools are truly priceless in today’s job market.
 Think about the wasted time, energy, effort, and money if you get stuck in a lengthy job search.
-How will your self-esteem be affected if you don’t get called for interviews or you consistently get rejected at the time of the job offer?
+What if you are missing out on career opportunities because you didn’t invest in the skills to succeed?
+How will your self-esteem be affected if you don’t get called for interviews?
+What will happen to your career goals if you can’t move forward?

 Ready to invest?
 Contact me at Career Impressions to get started: www.careerimpressions.ca